 If for some reason you can’t find tahini near you, or if you just want to give yourself a project, you can easily make tahini from scratch at home.
 I wrote a post a loooooong time ago titled “How to Make Tahini” and while the photos are atrocious (really, I need to archive some of my old posts!), the concept is still the same.
 Basically you just toast 1-3 cups of sesame seeds for a few minutes until they start to turn golden brown.
 Then you remove them from the heat and allow them to cool before processing them into a paste/butter, either using a high speed blender or a food processor.
 I’ve found that I don’t need to add any extra oil when I make tahini in my Vitamix, but if you have an older blender or a less powerful food processor, you can always add in some oil towards the end to achieve a runnier, smoother tahini.

 I would LOVE to know what you think about this Easy Vegan Tahini Brownies Recipe!
-Please leave a comment down below, rate the recipe and share it with others!
+Please rate the recipe in the recipe card, leave a review, and share it with others!

 - Preheat your oven to 350 degrees and spray a loaf pan* with cooking spray.
 You can also use a larger pan, such as an 8x6 or even an 8x8 if you double the recipe.
 Read the section above titled "What size pan to use" for more detail!

-- In a small bowl, whisk together the and water to create two flax eggs.
+- In a small bowl, whisk together the ground flaxseed and water to create two flax eggs.
 Set aside to thicken.

 - Lastly, stir in the chocolate chips.